 Timeline of Key Events

-- 2017: The Law Society of Ontario (LSO) introduces the mandatory Statement of Principles requirement for lawyers and paralegals.
+- 2017: The LSO announces the mandatory Statement of Principles for lawyers and paralegals.

 StopSOP’s Impact on LSO Governance